Sergio Fajardo: 2003–2007: Mayor of Medellín

+2010–2015: Vice presidential nominee and governor of Antioquia

 In 2010, Fajardo was vice presidential candidate with the also independent politician and mathematician Antanas Mockus.
 From 2012 to 2015, he was elected governor of the state of Antioquia.
 During his administration, Antioquia experienced the best national performance in open government, transparency, and investment of oil royalties according to the National Planning Department and the Anti corruption Office of Colombia.
 He was named the best governor of the country in 2015 by the organization Colombia Líder.

+2018–2022: Presidential candidate

 Fajardo launched his independent presidential candidacy in 2018, which was supported by the Coalición Colombia, made up of the Green Party, the Polo Democrático and his movement, Compromiso Ciudadano.
 In the first round of elections, Fajardo obtained more than 4.6 million votes, only 1.5% away from passing to the second round.
+In 2021, Fajardo faced embezzlement charges for allowing a $98 million loan contract to be denominated in dollars during his governance of Antioquia.
+According to LatinNews, the charge was seen as politically motivated.

+2022–present

-Currently, Fajardo is professor at the School of Government and Public Transformation of the Instituto Tecnológico of Monterrey in Mexico and of the School of Political Formation of Compromiso Ciudadano in Colombia.
+Currently, Fajardo is professor at the School of Government and Public Transformation of the Instituto Tecnológico of Monterrey in Mexico.
 A member of the Inter-American Dialogue, Fajardo intends to represent a Third Way inspired by former British Prime Minister Tony Blair to overcome the traditional divide on the left–right political spectrum.
 The Colombian Communist Party accused Fajardo of trying to perpetuate the Colombian neoliberal system under the guise of moderation and pragmatism.

 Personal life

-Fajardo is father to Mariana and Alejandro Fajardo Arboleda.
+Fajardo is married and has two children.